 For a relaxing break from city hustle, venture down the following urban trails…and learn about nature along the way.
 Regulations vary, but everywhere, follow the hiker's credo: Take only photographs and leave only footprints.
 Stay on marked trails to prevent erosion.
 Wear sturdy walking or hiking shoes.
 Carry insect repellent, sunscreen, and plenty of water, plus a camera and binoculars.

 River Legacy Living Science Center is at 703 NW Green Oaks Blvd., Arlington 76006; 817/860-6752.
 Web site: www.riverlegacy.com.
 Take Interstate 30 to Cooper St., and go north to the center's entrance.
 The center's exhibit hall features a simulated river-raft ride, live animals, interactive displays, and a gift shop.
-Hours: Tue-Sat 9-5, Sun 1-5.
-Admission: \$3, \$2 ages 2-18.
+Open Mon-Sat 9-5.
+Admission is free.
 Wheelchair accessible.
-A guided hike takes place Sat. at 10 a.m., and an animal presentation at 2 p.m. (both free with exhibit hall admission).
+A guided hike takes place Sat. at 10 a.m., and an animal presentation on Friday afternoons.
 Oct-Dec hikes include searches for the rare Devil's Cigar fungus.
-Family activities such as night hikes, nature programs, kite-making, and magic shows occur one Sat. each month.
+Family activities such as night hikes, nature programs, and kite-making occur one Sat. each month.
 Educational programs include nature school for preschoolers, school field trips, and teacher workshops.

 River Legacy Parks is next to the Living Science Center, at 701 NW Green Oaks Blvd.
 Hours: Daily 5 a.m.-10 p.m.
 Admission: Free.
 Wheelchair accessible.
 Write to the Arlington Parks & Recreation Dept., Box 231, Arlington 76004-0231; 817/459-5474 (information) and 817/459-5473 (facility reservations).
 The park features pavilions, picnic areas, playgrounds, and nature trails.
 Call 10 days in advance for pavilion reservations.

-McKelligon Canyon Park is on the east side of the Franklin Mountains, at #1 McKelligon Canyon Rd.
+McKelligon Canyon Park is on the east side of the Franklin Mountains, at 1331 McKelligon Canyon Rd.
 From I-10, take US 54 (Patriot Fwy.) north to Fred Wilson Rd., turn left, proceed to McKelligon Canyon Rd., then turn right, and go to the park entrance.
-Hours: 8:30-5:30 Oct-Apr, 8:30-8:30 May-Sep.
-Admission: Free.
+Hours: Mon-Fri 8-5, Sat-Sun 6:30-8.
+Admission: $5.
 McKelligon Canyon Rd. ends in a loop fronted by parking lots and covered picnic areas.
 Unmarked trails lead from the picnic areas.
 (Once you leave the picnic areas, you enter Franklin Mountains State Park.)
 Trails are rated difficult; none are wheelchair accessible.
 The area is primitive, so hike in pairs or more; cell phones are advisable.

 Rock climbers enjoy the established climbing routes along unmarked trails in a box canyon behind the amphitheater.
 Contact the state park to register and get a required backcountry permit.
 Fee: \$2 per person per day.
 For climbing maps or a copy of the useful guidebook The Franklins by Lowell Stevenson (\$5.95), write to W.A.R.T.S.
 Army Surplus and Climbing, 4019 Van Buren Ave., El Paso 79930; 915/562-7515.

-The Fort Worth Nature Center & Refuge is at 9601 Fossil Ridge Rd., Fort Worth 76135; 817/237-1111.
+The Fort Worth Nature Center & Refuge is at 9601 Fossil Ridge Rd., Fort Worth 76135; 817/392-7410.
 Take Loop 820 to Texas 199 (Jacksboro Hwy.), go west 4 miles, and look for signs.
 Refuge and trail hours: Daily 9-5.
-The Hardwicke Interpretive Center offers trail maps, a gift shop, nature library, herbarium, and exhibits.
-Center hours: Tue-Sat 9-5, Sun noon-5.
-Admission: Free.
+The Hardwicke Interpretive Center offers trail maps, a gift shop, herbarium, and exhibits.
+Center hours (year round): 9-4:30.
+Refuge hours: 8-5 (Oct-Apr), 7-5 (May-Sept), 7-7 (Summer weekends).
+Admission: $5 adults, $2 child, $3 seniors.
 Dogs on leashes only; no bikes or jogging on trails.
 The interpretive center, an adjacent short trail, a boardwalk to the marsh, and one picnic area are wheelchair accessible.
 Call for details on a variety of nature tours and programs.

 Armand Bayou Nature Center is at 8500 Bay Area Blvd.
 (Box 58828), Houston 77258; 281/474-2551.
 Have big fun on the bayou, 20 miles southeast of downtown Houston.
 Take I-45 south to the Bay Area Blvd. exit, and go 6 miles northeast on Bay Area Blvd.
-Web site: http://www.ghgcorp.com/abnc/ .
-Hours: Wed-Sat 9-5, Sun noon-dusk.
-Admission: \$2.50, \$1 age 60 and older and ages 5-17, free age 4 and younger and Armand Bayou members.
-The center includes a gift shop and an interpretive building that features exhibits, a bird blind, and a pond.
-Wheelchair accessible (as is a new viewing platform overlooking a prairie environment).
+Web site: http://www.abnc.org/.
+Hours: Wed-Sat 9-5, Sun 12-5.
+Admission fees: ages 3 & under get free, $2 for ages 4-12 and 60+, and $4 for 13-59.
+The center includes a gift shop and an interpretive building that features exhibits, a bird blind, and two ponds.
+Wheelchair accessible (as is a viewing platform overlooking a prairie environment).
 Some paths are primitive, though rated as "easy walking" (not wheelchair accessible).
 No bikes or dogs allowed on trails.
-Maps and binoculars available.
+Maps are available.
 Call for information regarding guided hikes and pontoon boat tours.

 At the center's Jimmy Martyn Farm, a replicated turn-of-the-century farm, buildings open Sat 1-4 and Sun 1-4, with guided tours and farm-life demonstrations.

 Oct.
-23-24, 1998, enjoy the annual Creepy Crawlers Halloween, including night walks in the woods.
-Fees: \$8-\$10; reservations required.
+29, 2016, returning again for the first time in years is the Creepy Crawlers Halloween, including night walks in the woods.
+Open to the public and no admission fee.
 Nov.
 14-15 brings the Martyn Farm Fall Festival, with music, crafts, demonstrations, wagon rides, and food.
-Dec.
-5 offers the Yuletide Gathering & Market, a family event with crafts, hayrides, music, and a gift market.
-Admission: \$3-\$5.

-Friedrich Wilderness Park is at 21395 Milsa, San Antonio 78256; 210/698-1057.
+Friedrich Wilderness Park is at 21395 Milsa, San Antonio 78256.
 Take I-10 west past Loop 1604, exit on Camp Bullis Rd., and watch for signs.
-Hours: Tue-Sun 8-5 Oct-Mar, 8-8 Apr-Sep.
+Open everyday from sunrise to sunset.
 Arrive at least an hour before closing.
 Admission: Free.
 Forest Range Trail is wheelchair accessible; other trails rated easy to very difficult.
 No pets allowed.
-School and other group tours available with 60-day notice (\$15 donation per group of 30).
-Guided hikes offered the first Sat. of each month (no fee), and public education programs take place the second Sat. of each month (\$2 donation).
-Master Naturalist classes meet once a week for 10 weeks (next session begins in Mar.).
-Plan for A Night in the Park, Oct.
-24, 1998, with programs on snakes, owls, and bats, plus star-gazing and a night hike (\$2 donation).
-Call for details on spring events and a week-long summer youth camp.
-Reservations required for all programs.
+School and other group tours available with 60-day notice.
+Guided hikes offered the first Sat. of each month, and public education programs take place the second Sat. of each month.
+Call 210/207-7275 to make reservations today.